When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 Both/And: Insight and Embodiment Are Partners, Not Opponents

 It’s tempting to frame therapy as insight versus embodiment, mind versus body, talk versus somatic work.
-But in trauma-informed healing, these are not mutually exclusive.
+But in trauma-informed healing, these aren’t mutually exclusive.
 Both are essential.

-As Dr. Mary Main, PhD, a clinical psychologist renowned for her work on attachment and trauma, reminds us, “Attachment patterns are encoded in procedural memory and expressed through implicit relational knowing” [9].
+I recently read Mary Main, PhD, a clinical psychologist renowned for her work on attachment and trauma, and her research reminds us, “Attachment patterns are encoded in procedural memory and expressed through implicit relational knowing” [9].

 This means that insight into attachment wounds is necessary but must be paired with embodied interventions that create new relational experiences and nervous system regulation.